thanpolas/thanpolas.github.com/_posts/javascript/2013-03-30-development-using-namespaces.md

 ## Preface

 Using global Namespaces for web development is a long forgotten practice, banished, cursed and buried deep under tons of senseless hype.
-In this post I will try to provide a sober and pragmatic overview of the benefits and disadvantages in using Global Namespaces.
-How the development workflow compares to the *module* pattern and debunk a few myths and notions that exist about this matter.
+In this post I will try to provide an overview of the pros and cons in using Global Namespaces.
+How the development workflow compares to the *module pattern* and debunk a few myths and notions that exist about this matter.

 This post is examining a very specific aspect of the Javascript ecosystem, **medium to large scale web applications**.
 It assumes that you are familiar with [modern build flows][build-post] and you have a strong stomach.